spotinst/help/src/docs/connect-your-cloud-provider/gcp-project.md

 Click Connect to finish the process.

-We’ll check connectivity to your GCP account, and you’re all set to create your first Elastigroup!
+We'll check connectivity to your GCP account, and you're all set to create your first Elastigroup!

 ## Automatic Method